"Did you hear that?" he hissed loudly.

 Its speech is peppered also with odd oaths, riddles, and phrases that make little sense, but the main meat of each message is the same.

-An Imperial Orc or Winterfolk character who might have traveled through Pakaanan's Pass during the past three months may have had a personal encounter with the Krampus, seen it from a distance, or heard tales of its antics.
+An Imperial Orc or Winterfolk character who might have travelled through Pakaanan's Pass during the past three months may have had a personal encounter with the Krampus, seen it from a distance, or heard tales of its antics.
 The stories of such encounters can be created from the material above.

 The civil service have confirmed that a conjunction exists that will cause the Sentinel Gate to open to "the camp of the Krampus, above the Clattering Gulley, in Skarsind" at 10pm on Saturday night that will allow eight people to pass through it, should they wish to do so.